• Skip to primary navigation

 • White sugar - To sweeten the cream cheese filling

-• Sliced bread - We use light whole wheat bread, but any bread will be fine.
-A thicker than normal Texas toast style bread would be especially nice.
+• Sliced bread - We use a loaf of light whole wheat bread, but any bread will be fine.
+A thicker than normal Texas toast style bread or brioche would be especially nice.

 • Fresh raspberries or your favorite jam - The fresh berries are really nice.
 The jam has a totally different consistency but is also really nice because it makes a more even layer across the whole sandwich.

-• Eggs - You need eggs in French toast.
+• Large eggs - You need eggs in French toast.
 I'm sure there is a vegan version, but I don't know what it is.

 • Milk - Any milk will be fine, even non-dairy versions like almond, soy, and coconut milk.
 It should be the kind in a carton though, not in a can.